kate-fie/syndirella/docs/source/retrosynthesis.rst

 .. attention::

-    An output file will be created in the output directory listing all information about the routes found by AiZynthFinder.
+    An output file will be created in the output directory per scaffold listing all information about the routes found by AiZynthFinder.

 Manifold
 --------